h-a-graham/EAlidaR/README.md

 <img src="/man/figures/HexLogov1.png" width="30%">
 </p>

+** THIS PACKAGE IS NOW NOT WORKING DUE TO THE DEFRA PORTAL MOVING FROM THE ESRI PORTAL TO THE NEW OGC VERSION.
+DEVELOPMENT WILL CONTINUE AT: https://github.com/h-a-graham/gblidar WHERE WE HOPE TO BUILD ON THE OGC API **

 **An R package to download EA LiDAR 'National LiDAR programme' (NLP) and composite data for England.
 So you’re aware, Data downloaded with this package is licensed under the